data-umbrella/event-transcripts/2025/112-liz-evaluation.md

 48:00 Q: Do you ever get cases where you are called to do evaluation after data has been collected?
 48:59 Q: Are there some specific metrics that come up over and over?
 55:26 Q: Can you explain what a logic model is?
-1:00:33 Q: Have you done eveluation for learning programs such as online courses and do you have any overaching shares from that?
+1:00:33 Q: Have you done evaluation for learning programs such as online courses and do you have any overarching shares from that?
 1:02:20 Thank you!!
 ```
 https://github.com/data-umbrella/event-transcripts/issues/92